grigorovich-sergey/sandbox/script-quantum-talk.md

 ***
 Because waiting until the technology is mature may be too late to begin learning about it.

-A pharmaceutical or materials company does not necessarily need to believe that quantum computing will improve its products next year.
+A pharmaceutical company does not need to believe that quantum computing will improve its products next year.
 It only needs to believe that it is too risky to be unprepared when the technology arrives.

 ## [Slide change 25]

 Pharmaceutical giant Moderna provides a good example.

-There is a classically hard computational problem: 3d structure of organic molecules folding, proteins, DNA, RNA.
+There is a classically hard computational problem: 3d structure of organic molecules folding, such as proteins, DNA, RNA.

 Together with IBM researchers, Moderna has investigated quantum and hybrid approaches to mRNA folding prediction on actual quantum hardware.